lars-t-hansen/sint/README.md

 - a number of primitives
 - many more library functions, compiled-in
 - the sint/runtime package could provide a Processor abstraction that encapsulates boilerplate?
+- regexes and string matching.
+Syntax for literal regex could be #/.../ for example

 ## Longer-term TODO